cookster9/evernote-to-onenote/Readme.md

 OKAY so I made this to switch to Onenote as my primary note app instead of evernote.
 I wanted to to archive my old evernote notes that I barely look at anyway but didn't want to lose.
 I wasn't too worried about keeping formatting or images.
 I was able to pull the evernote content as-is and throw it into onenote and that was good enough for me.
 If you want something super robust this might not work.
 All i wanted to do was keep a decent running archive of my old notes before switching to using Onenote full time.

+I made it so that each of my Evernote notebooks became a SECTION in Onenote.
+Which made sense to me.
+Then notes are added in reverse chronological order so that the last modified notes appear at the top.

 Steps:
 1. Download the repo
 2. Rename PASS_TEMPLATE.py to PASS.py for your credentials